MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/G2oI2PD.png" width="25%" />

-During the height of World War I, a girl takes on the job of delivering telegrams to help her widowed mother.
+During the height of World War I, a girl quits school to help her widowed mother by taking on the job of delivering telegrams, many which  to help her widowed mother.
+The telegrams

 <a href="https://www.bookdepository.com/The-Telegram-Philippa-Werry/9780473462826" rel="nofollow"> Buy on BookDepository</a>